seqscope/ficture/docs/format_input/cosmx.md

 input=/path/to/input/Tissue5_tx_file.csv.gz # Change it to your transcript file path=/path/to/output
-iden=brain # how you identify your files dummy=NegPrb # Name of the negative controls px_to_um=0.168 # convert the pixel unit in the input to micrometer
+iden=brain # how you identify your files dummy=NegPrb # Name of the negative controls, could pass regex to match multiple prob names px_to_um=0.168 # convert the pixel unit in the input to micrometer

 output=${path}/filtered.matrix.${iden}.tsv